Ribhu01/DS_Projects/README.md

 # DS_Projects
 # Data Science & Data Analysis Projects

-Welcome to my project repository!
+Welcome to my projects repo!
 This repo contains a collection of my data science and data analysis projects, each demonstrating various techniques and tools like SQL, Power BI, Python, and machine learning.
 Below is a brief overview of each project.

 ## Table of Contents
 1. [Pizza Sales Analysis](#pizza-sales-analysis)